Inês de Castro: Early life and background

 Inês was the natural daughter of Pedro Fernández de Castro, Lord of Lemos and Sarria, and his noble Portuguese mistress Aldonça Lourenço de Valadares.
-Her family descended both from the Galician and Portuguese nobilities.
+Her family descended from both the Galician and Portuguese nobilities.
 She was also well connected to the Castilian royal family, by illegitimate descent.
-Her stepmother was Infanta Beatrix of Portugal, the youngest daughter of Afonso of Portugal, Lord of Portalegre and Violante Manuel.
+Her stepmother was Infanta Beatriz of Portugal, the youngest daughter of Afonso of Portugal, Lord of Portalegre and Violante Manuel.
 Her grandmother was Violante Sánchez of Castile, Lady of Uzero, the illegitimate daughter of Sancho IV of Castile.
-Her great-great grandfather was Rodrigo Alfonso de León, Lord of Aliger, the illegitimate son of Alfonso IX of León.
+Her great-great-grandfather was Rodrigo Alfonso de León, Lord of Aliger, the illegitimate son of Alfonso IX of León.
 She also descended from Infanta Sancha Henriques of Portugal, the daughter of Henry, Count of Portugal.